L.I.N.D.A.'s PRESIDENT OF THE BOARD

 While earning her Master’s degree, Nicole worked for the State of New Jersey as an Investigator Public Defender for the Law Guardian division, interviewing children under the care of the Division of Child Protection and Permanency (DCPP, formerly DYFS).

-Outside of academia, Nicole has experience participating in and organizing a number of fundraising events for local and national charities, including the National MS Society MS Walk and Westfield, New Jersey PBA and FMBA annual Spring Classic hockey tournament.
+Nicole has experience participating in and organizing a number of fundraising events for local and national charities, including the National MS Society MS Walk and Westfield, New Jersey PBA and FMBA annual Spring Classic hockey tournament.

 Stephanie Silva joined the L.I.N.D.A.
 Organization as a volunteer in 2017.
 During her time as a volunteer, she also served on the Take Back the Night Council at Saint Peter’s University.
 Her passion for social justice, human rights, and equality led her to pursue a career in the nonprofit sector.
 Ms. Silva joined the Board of Directors in 2019 and currently serves as Secretary of the L.I.N.D.A.
 Organization.